Telecabine Lisboa: Portugal’s Cable Car & Gondola Lift

 - Buy a roundtrip ticket, especially if you are short on time.
 If you don’t have time to explore the waterfront, you can ride the lift in both directions without getting off the ride; this gives you the ability to see everything from the sky without missing the Telecabine Lisboa.

-- Start your gondola ride at the South Station.
-This station is closest to the Aquarium and quicker to reach via public transportation.
+- Start your Lisbon gondola ride at the South Station.
+This station is closest to the Aquarium and is quicker to reach via public transportation.

 - There is no food or drinking allowed on the Telecabine Lisboa.
 The only exception is water.